vergecurrency/verge/README.md

 type `sudo cp ~/verge/src/verged /usr/bin/` after you have typed that.
 Your Verge daemon will now be accessiable system wide.

-after that has been done, type cd ~/ to get back to the home folder and type `verged` this will tell you that you need to make a VERGE.conf with it supplying you an output
+after that has been done, type cd ~/ to get back to the home folder and type `verged` this will tell you that you need to make a VERGE.conf.

-that you can choose or not choose to use.
 So once you've ran that, then type `cd ~/.VERGE`, after that has been done type `sudo nano VERGE.conf`, paste the output from the `verged` command into the VERGE.conf like so
 ```
 rpcuser=bitcoinrpc
 rpcpassword=85CpSuCNvDcYsdQU8w621mkQqJAimSQwCSJL5dPT9wQX - THESE ARE EXAMPLES